Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: O2O Safe RL with Value Pre-Alignment

-\emph{Solution: Adaptive PID Control.~} Clearly, finding a good initial value of the Lagrange multiplier can jointly address the mismatch problem and mitigate the potential risk of VPA.
-However, achieving this through experimental tuning is challenging, and currently, there is no theory to accurately predict these values.
-To address this problem, instead of directly finding the best initial value, we take an alternative path by \emph{quickly adapting} the Lagrange multipliers in an effective manner.
-Motivated by the recent success of leveraging PID control for updating the multiplier in online safe RL \citep{stooke2020responsive, yuan2022safe, zhou2021learning}, we introduce an adaptive PID control approach specifically tailored for O2O safe RL.
+\emph{Solution: Adaptive PID Control.~} Finding a good initial value of the Lagrange multiplier can address the mismatch problem and mitigate the risk brought by VPA.
+However, obtaining such a value by manual tuning is challenging, and no theory provides a reliable prediction.
+We therefore \emph{adapt} the multiplier rapidly and effectively by using a PID-style controller that has shown strong empirical performance in online safe RL \citep{stooke2020responsive, yuan2022safe, zhou2021learning}, and we tailor it to the O2O setting.